Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 Appropriate tools for creating this antenna are a soldering station and multimeter.

-> - The groundplane can be either circular or square (13x13 cm).
+> - The ground plane can be either circular or square (13x13 cm).
 Larger ones (i.e. 17x17 cm) can be used, might have a minor SNR benefit particularly on offset dishes where the larger ground plane doesn't cover the dish itself.

 #### Parts of a helical antenna